evavano/AML/Day2/EvavanOosterhout_CompSkills_Day2_1.md

 Coordinates are important in earth sciences because most research in earth sciences includes spatial data:
 -   it is often important to know exactly where a sample  is taken from
 -   In geological research it is important to note strike (and dip).
 The strike is denoted as a degree.
--   geographical information systems run on spatial data
+-   to use geographical information system, you need spatial data and set coordinate systems